Amirxghd/MyChatApp/readme.md

 in this webapp, you can chat with your friends privately or create a group to chat with them

-This app uses Django/Chnanels and websocket
+This app uses Django/Channels and websocket

-To run The app you have two opptions:
+To run The app you have two options:

 1- Using Django: